mapbender/mapbender-documentation/en/book/development/element_generate.rst

 Register the new Element
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can register an element by adding it to the function getElements() in the file /mapbender/src/Mapbender/CoreBundle/MapbenderCoreBundle.php
+You can register an element by adding it to the function *getElements()* in the file /mapbender/src/Mapbender/CoreBundle/MapbenderCoreBundle.php

-This will make it available from the backend.
+This will make the element available in the backend when you configure your application.

 .. code-block:: bash